 16 May 2020: Unlike some of the taco joints I tend to favor which proffer creative combinations which scream “these aren’t your mother’s tacos,” Elotes del Rancho offers only two types of tacos–carnitas and carne asada.
 These just happen to be my Kim’s favorites.
 Adorned solely with chopped onion and cilantro, these tacos are of the overstuffed variety.
 It takes two warm corn tortillas to hold in all the ingredients and that’s before you add salsa, a very piquant blend.
 These tacos are a wonderful reminder that sometimes going back to basics is best; that there is beauty, deliciousness and tremendous enjoyment in simplicity.
 I wouldn’t add a thing and for me, that’s saying something.

 16 May 2020: The English term barbecue has its genesis in the Caribbean Indian word barbacoa, however, despite commonalities (both involve meat), these two terms do not denote the same thing.
 Barbecue involves the low and slow preparation of food over a grill while barbacoa is a steaming-baking process.
 Results from both processes are delicious.
 Regional variations of barbacoa exist, but what most barbacoa has in common is very rich, very moist, absolutely delicious shredded barbacoa beef.
 My very favorite torta is one made with barbacoa.
 Elotes Del Rancho’s version is as wonderful as any you’ll find anywhere (including San Antonio, Texas).
 A smear of guacamole, just a little bit of lettuce, cilantro and onions cut into the richness of the beef, but you’ll probably want to add some of the salsa picante, too.
 The salsa is made by Edgar’s loving bride.
 It’s a superb salsa, one that will leave your lips tingling with delight and because it has some serious bite.
-The torta de barbacoa is a fabulous sandwich…so good I had it two visits in a row (a rarity for a guy who loves changing things up), so good it made my best sandwich list.
+The torta de barbacoa is a fabulous sandwich…so good I had it five visits in a row (a rarity for a guy who loves changing things up), so good it made my best sandwich list.

 16 May 2020: During our second visit, Edgar changed up the menu, offering an item heretofore unseen at any Mexican restaurant we’ve visited.
 Chicharrón prensado (pressed pork) is just something you don’t often find save for in Mexican homes or if you’re lucky, your favorite carniceria.
 If you’re scratching your head as to what chicharrón prensado is, you’re probably not alone.
 Chicharrón prensado actually get its start as pork carnitas which go through a rather simple process you can duplicate at home…or you can do as we did and let Edgar do the hard work.
 Tacos stuffed with chicharrón prensado are beyond good; they’re transformative!